Dalit PhD scholar was suspended for ‘repetitive misconduct’, claims TISS amid backlash

 “Throughout his tenure, Ramadas KS exhibited a shift in focus towards activities unrelated to his academic pursuits, engaging in events, protests, and other activities influenced by personal political agendas,” the institute said.
 “Despite repeated verbal and written advisories from the TISS Administration to prioritise academic commitments, Ramadas KS failed to comply.”

-The notice also listed various activities by Ramadas inside as well as outside of the institute campus that were against the code for students, It said he was given repeated warnings.
+The notice also listed various activities by Ramadas inside as well as outside of the institute campus that were against the code for students, It said he was given “repeated warnings”.

 One of the incidents the notice mentioned pertained to Ramadas’ invitation to “controversial speakers” for an event.
 However, his proposal was “rightfully denied by the TISS Administration as it was not organised by the Official Student Union of TISS”, the notice said.